mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 When `getTextContent` API is called at main thread, it sends message to worker using `MessageHandler`.
 This message is handled by _[GetTextContent](https://github.com/mozilla/pdf.js/blob/master/src/core/worker.js#L877)_ handler in _worker.js_ file.
 Parsing of PDF commands are done in _evaluator.js_, `GetTextContent` handler calls `getTextContent` method of `PartialEvaluator` via _document.js_ file.
 In _getTextContent_ method of _PartialEvaluator_, whole [textContent](https://github.com/mozilla/pdf.js/blob/master/src/core/evaluator.js#L1188) is build and send back to main thread by resolving promises.

 Building whole text content at worker and sending back to main thread in bulk take lots of memory.
 Text content is only available at main thread, when promise at `PartialEvaluator` is resolve(i.e. `resolve(textContent)`), that forces rendering processes to wait.
-This degrade user experience(like janky scrolling, slow rendering...).
+This degrade user experience(by janky scrolling, slow rendering...).

 **Incrementally sending chunks using streamTextContent**